 6 Weeks in Advance

-Contact your agent.
+Contact your insurance company.
 Get in touch with your agent and discuss home insurance for your new home.
 Also check on additional moving coverage you might need.
 And, if your home will be empty for a while, you may want to check out vacant home insurance.

 1 Month in Advance

-Start packing.
-Going room by room, label each box and add the list of its contents to your folder of moving information.
+You’re quickly approaching go time at 30 days out.
+It’s a good idea to go room by room, labeling each box and adding the list of its contents to your folder of moving information.
+Then follow these steps:

-Seal the deal.
-Get the movers’ written confirmation of the estimate and policies, and be sure to ask for a copy of its insurance certificate to ensure they’re properly covered.
-Then, scan the paperwork and store it in your moving file.
+Lock in the transfer company.
+Get the movers’ written confirmation of the estimate and policies, and request a copy of their insurance certificate.

 2 Weeks in Advance

 Update your info.
-Email change of address notifications to your doctors’ offices, employer’s HR department, brokerage firms, banks, credit card companies and your children’s schools (if they’re not changing schools).
+Get online at the United States Post Office website and file a change of address.
+Email and update your doctors’ offices, employer’s HR department, brokerage firms, banks, credit card companies and your children’s old and new schools.